openrewrite/rewrite-docs/v1beta/visitors.md

 ## Refactoring Visitors

 A language-specific visitor is always scoped to return the base interface of that language's AST tree.
-Examining the JavaVisitor a bit closer, the first typed parameters is defined as `org.openrewrite.java.tree.J`and all of it's language-specific visit methods also return `J`.
+Examining the JavaVisitor a bit closer, the first typed parameters is defined as `org.openrewrite.java.tree.J`and all of its language-specific visit methods also return `J`.

 ```java
 class JavaVisitor<P> extends TreeVisitor<J, P> {